Culture of the United Kingdom: Performing arts, carnivals, parades

 The Proms are held annually at the Royal Albert Hall during the summer.
 Regular performers at the Albert Hall include Eric Clapton who has played at the venue over 200 times.

+The Glastonbury Festival at night in 2025.
+The festival has an average daily attendance of 175,000 people with millions more watching live on BBC.

 Large outdoor music festivals in the summer and autumn are popular, such as Glastonbury (the largest greenfield festival in the world), V Festival, Reading and Leeds Festivals.
 The UK was at the forefront of the illegal, free rave movement from the late 1980s, which led to pan-European culture of teknivals mirrored on the British free festival movement and associated travelling lifestyle.
 The most prominent opera house in England is the Royal Opera House at Covent Gardens.
 The Proms, a season of orchestral classical music concerts held at the Royal Albert Hall, is a major cultural event held annually.
 The Royal Ballet is one of the world's foremost classical ballet companies, its reputation built on two prominent figures of 20th-century dance, prima ballerina Margot Fonteyn and choreographer Frederick Ashton.
 Irish dancing is popular in Northern Ireland and among the Irish diaspora throughout the UK; its costumes feature patterns taken from the medieval Book of Kells.

 A staple of British seaside culture, the quarrelsome couple Punch and Judy made their first recorded appearance in Covent Garden, London in 1662.
 The various episodes of Punch and Judy are performed in the spirit of outrageous comedy – often provoking shocked laughter – and are dominated by the anarchic clowning of Mr. Punch.
 Regarded as British cultural icons, they appeared at a significant period in British history, with Glyn Edwards stating: "[Pulcinella] went down particularly well with Restoration British audiences, fun-starved after years of Puritanism.
 We soon changed Punch's name, transformed him from a marionette to a hand puppet, and he became, really, a spirit of Britain – a subversive maverick who defies authority, a kind of puppet equivalent to our political cartoons."